shaniasingh111/ODT-2026-NanduShanu/README.md

 **Response:**
 `[**Response:**
-We would improve the precision and consistency of the dispensing system to achieve more controlled outcomes, expand the range of possible inputs to create more varied results, and refine the overall interaction by making the app interface smoother and the system response more immediate and reliable. ]`
+We would improve the precision and consistency of the dispensing system to achieve more controlled outcomes.
+We would add automated working doors(with a sensor) Improve the overall structure
+Add ]`

 ---

 # 20. Final Submission Checklist

 Before submission, confirm that:
-- [ ] Team details are complete
+- [YES] Team details are complete
-- [ ] Project description is complete
+- [YES ] Project description is complete
 - [ ] Inspiration sources are included
 - [ ] Player journey is written
 - [ ] Sketches are added